HM Prison Pentridge: Grave sites

-The grave site of bushranger Ned Kelly formerly lay within the walls of Pentridge Prison while Ronald Ryan's remains have been returned to his family.
-Kelly was executed by hanging at the Melbourne Gaol in 1880 and his remains moved to Pentridge Prison in 1929, after his skeleton was disturbed on 12 April 1929 by workmen constructing the present Royal Melbourne Institute of Technology (RMIT) building.
+The grave site of bushranger Ned Kelly formerly lay within the walls of Pentridge Prison.
+Ronald Ryan's remains have been returned to his family.
+Kelly was executed by hanging at the Melbourne Gaol in 1880 and his remains moved to Pentridge Prison in 1929, after his skeleton was disturbed in April 1929, by workmen constructing the present Royal Melbourne Institute of Technology (RMIT) building.
 Peter Norden, former prison chaplain at Pentridge Prison, has campaigned for the site's restoration.

-As of 2011, most of the bodies have been exhumed by archaeologists and have either been re-interred in the original cemetery near D Division, are awaiting identification at the Melbourne morgue or have been returned to their families.
+As of 2011, most of the bodies have been exhumed by archaeologists and have either been re-interred in the original cemetery near D Division, are awaiting identification at the Melbourne morgue, or have been returned to their families.

-In 2011, Ned Kelly's remains were once again exhumed and returned to his surviving descendants for a proper family burial.
+In 2011, Ned Kelly's remains were again exhumed, and returned to his surviving descendants for a family burial.
 The identified remains of Kelly did not include most of his skull.
-DNA testing also established another complete skull believed to be Kelly's was not in fact his.
+DNA testing established that another complete skull believed to be Kelly's was not his.